Tardive Dyskinesia (TD):

 All patients receiving APDs should be screened for TD at every encounter.

-Chapter 1 references
+Chapter 1 References:

 American Psychiatric Association.
 The American Psychiatric Association Practice Guideline for the Treatment of Patients with Schizophrenia.
 3rd ed.
 Washington, DC: American Psychiatric Association; 2021.